wikipathways/EuropePMCLinks/README.md

 # EuropePMCLinks
-Repository for code to create the Europe PMC external links
+Repository for code to create the [Europe PMC external links](http://europepmc.org/LabsLink).